ucsb-cs24-s18/ucsb-cs24-s18.github.io/_info/syllabus.md

 * Required textbook: Michael Main and Walter Savitch.
 Data Structures and Other Objects Using C++ (4th edition), Addison-Wesley, 2011.

-* Recommended textbook: Problem Solving with C++, Walter Savitch, Edition 9.
+* Recommended textbook: Problem Solving with C++, Walter Savitch, Edition 10 (edition 9 also works).
 Available for purchase at the UCSB book store

 * Peer Instruction : iClickers: The course lectures will follow a Peer Instruction format, a teaching model which places stronger emphasis on classroom discussion and student interaction.
 As part of this you will need to own an iClicker register it on the [Gauchospace]().
 Be sure to register your clicker by the end of the first week.